aiplaybookin/MLOps/06 Distributed Training/readme.md

 Pytorch implementation.
 [Read more](https://pytorch.org/docs/stable/nn.html#module-torch.nn.parallel)

-DP splits a batch across k GPUs.
+DP *splits a batch across k GPUs*.
 That is, if you have a batch of 32 and use DP with 2 gpus, each GPU will process 16 samples, after which the root node will aggregate the results.

 #### *Weights are averaged and send to all GPUs in order to sync the model.
 Gradients unctouched at master during model sync.*